-The Latest Trump-Russia Email Is Bringing Ivanka Into The Mix
+Did Ivanka Trump Know About Russia & The Trump Campaign?
+Latest Email About Russian Involvement Directly Mentions Her

 However, the correspondence is just one item on a grocery list of suspicious emails.

-Congressional investigators looking into Russia's meddling with the presidential election recently uncovered an email correspondence written last year by current deputy chief of staff and former campaign aide, Rick Dearborn, stating that an individual dubbed “WV” wanted to set up a connection between the Trump campaign and Russian President Putin.
+Congressional investigators looking into Russia's meddling with the presidential election recently uncovered an email correspondence written last year by Rick Dearborn, Trump's current deputy chief of staff and former campaign aide, stating that an individual dubbed “WV” wanted to set up a connection between the Trump campaign and Russian President Putin.

-And, back in July, it was discovered that the president's son, Donald Trump Jr., his son-in-law, Jared Kushner, and his then-campaign chair Paul Manafort all sat down with a Russian lawyer, who is suspected to be connected with the Russian government and promised them dirt on opponent Hillary Clinton.
+And, back in July, it was discovered that the president's son, Donald Trump Jr., his son-in-law, Jared Kushner, and his then-campaign chair Paul Manafort all sat down with a Russian lawyer, who is suspected to be connected with the Russian government and who allegedly promised them dirt on opponent Hillary Clinton.

 While it's unclear how much Ivanka knew about these email exchanges and meetings, her husband was well aware of the context of the meeting he attended ahead of time.
 Kushner was forwarded the emails that explained the lawyer had information that could hurt Clinton's campaign – and made reference to Putin's support of Trump.
 It is pretty safe to assume a husband and wife would have discussed something as major as that.